RandomStudio/random-studio/src/pages/projects/a-virtual-fashion-graduation-show-for-the-royal-academy-of-antwerp.md

     ratio: 0
     marginTop: 0
     marginLeft: 0
-    caption: The choreographies of the real-life fashion take on a new shape on the platform.
-Here the virtual runway is located in a geometric space, ever changing to represent the collection on show.
+    caption: Challenging the perception of a model, the student’s work shimmies its way down the runway, in a total new way of documentation.
   - video:
       autoplay: true
       hasControls: false